|

 You can use spices and seasonings

-to add flavor to your and color to
+flavor to your and color to

-your grilled foods.
+grilled foods.
 There are two

 different kinds of rubs, dry and